I have no idea who judges what is classed as normal and what isn't.

 Well to be fair, I suppose my dad being shot and killed in the middle of his shift wasn't exactly a little thing.

 My dad, who many thought of as a hero, interrupted someone breaking into a house while he was on duty and the guy turned and pulled a gun on him.
 Three fired shots later, and he was gone.
 Just like that.
 I always wondered if he even comprehended the fact that he was going to die or if there wasn't enough time.

 Ironically however, the people who called my dad a hero mostly started putting that nickname forward after he died.
-Bear in mind before this my dad had saved a little girl who was held ransom by her stepdad in order to get her father (who was shitting money like he’d had a hot curry the night before) would cough up.
-He had rescued the little girl and the most he got for that was a pat on the back by a few people and good hefty tip from the girl’s dad.
+Bear in mind before this my dad had saved a little girl who was held ransom by her stepdad in order to get her father (who was shitting money like he'd had a hot curry the night before) to cough up.
+He had rescued the little girl and the most he got for that was a pat on the back by a few people and good hefty tip from the girl's dad.